|« PreviousNext »|

 Workflow implementations don’t need to be thread safe when using the default factory.
 The default implementation ensures that only one thread uses an instance of the workflow implementation at a time.

-The AWS Flow Framework also contains a couple of low-level worker classes that give you fine grained
+The AWS Flow Framework for Java also contains a couple of low-level worker classes that give you

-definition factories.
-The workflow definition factory is responsible for creating instances of
+workflow definition factories.
+The workflow definition factory is responsible for creating

-the workflow implementation and for providing configuration settings such as registration
+instances of the workflow implementation and for providing configuration settings such as

-annotations you used on the workflow interface and implementation to create appropriate
+on the workflow interface and implementation to create appropriate registration and

 You may provide your own implementation of the factories by implementing